stobinaator/Advent-of-Code/README.md

 - [ ] D24:
 - [ ] D25:

-° J. Paulson's solutions was cool.
+°1 J. Paulson's solutions was cool.
 Managed to get the 1st + 2nd parts with regex.
-° J. Paulson's solutions were cool.
+°2 J. Paulson's solutions were cool.
 In Part 2, I managed to replace the switch-case with Math.max() operation.
+°3 somehow for the 2nd part I was using the example numbers the whole time and not the input. smh :/